EdnaKrabappel

 Typically you are certified as either a general education teacher or as a special education teacher but not both, so most of the time you are not allowed to teach classes outside of the area you are certified in.
 In recent years, special ed teachers have been providing more "push-in" support to students with special needs, however, which means that they are more likely to be working alongside general education teachers in a general education class to support students there instead of having their own special education classroom and pulling students out to work with them in a separate room.

-What's the most frivolous case you’ve handled?Unfortunately, I can speak from some personal experience on this question.
+Are Crossfit gyms profitable right out of the gate?Unfortunately, I can speak from some personal experience on this question.
 I intervened when a student in my classroom grabbed a pair of scissors and went after another classmate with them.
 Fortunately, I was able to get the scissors away from him and keep the student from hurting anyone else, including me.
 I did learn from this experience the importance of not leaving a pair of scissors out on top of my desk, however.
 Often, when a student brings a weapon to school (or finds one there) to use in an aggressive manner, you have had some warning signs ahead of time to know that this is a student who is volatile, in need of social-emotional support, or has had a pattern of aggressive behaviors in his/her past.
 In these cases, teachers should ask for support from their school social worker, school psychologist, counselor, or an administrator to be sure that everything that can be done is being done to support the student with mental health support, violence threat assessments, suicidal threat assessments, and disciplinary actions as appropriate to prevent an incident from happening in your classroom.
 In the case of students who unexpectedly wield a weapon in your classroom, seemingly without warning, just do your best to keep your other students safe while attempting to calm and/or disarm the student and getting help from another teacher, administrator, or school police officer.

 You can find some good general information about Autism here: http://www.nimh.nih.gov/health/topics/autism-spectrum-disorders-asd/index.shtml